Azure/login/README.md

 Follow the steps to configure the secret:
   * Define a new secret under your repository settings, Add secret menu
-  * For Azure Stack Hub Environments- Run the following command to set the SQL Management endpoint to not supported
+  * For Azure Stack Hub Environments- Run the following command to set the SQL Management endpoint to 'not supported'
 ```bash

 az cloud update -n {environmentName} --endpoint-sql-management https://notsupported